-Betrayals, manhunts, robberies, sacrifices, drug and weapons... these tropes make up much of the gangster subgenre.
+Guns, girls, and gangs—such is the life of the gangster.
+And betrayals, manhunts, robberies, sacrifices, drugs, and weapons... these tropes make up much of the gangster film subgenre.

-And recent successes like The Outfit and Peaky Blinders show us that gangsters are still as popular as ever in movies and television.
-We can't get enough of murderous anti-heroes apparently!
+Recent successes like The Outfit and Peaky Blinders show us that gangsters are still as popular as ever in movies and television.
+We can't get enough of murderous anti-heroes, apparently!

 That said, gangster movies have been around for ages, ever since the surprise hit of Josef von Sternberg's film Underworld in 1927, which is generally accepted as the first-ever gangster film.

-Here are our picks for the best movies about gangs and gangsters, spanning everything from America to Europe to Asia, from 1920s gangsters to modern-day street thugs.
+Here are my picks for the best movies about gangs and gangsters, spanning everything from America to Europe to Asia, from 1920s gangsters to modern-day street thugs.

 20. The Gentlemen (2019)